taus11/manifest_script/README.md

 $ manifest_search 'kernel-rt|kernel-alt|/kernel-' 'headers|xen|firmware|tools|python|utils'

-make sure you don't do term1 term1. term1-term2

 http://pastebin.test.redhat.com/767323 : This is what I do for kernel, which gets me kernel-5, kernel-rt, kernel-alt so that nothing is missed lpardo, ^^